-Industrial Engineering (BSIE)
+Industrial Engineering (BSIE) at Columbia University

 Leading Undergraduate Program in Quantitative Approaches & Modern Methodologies